 Something you did is horrible and I really must object!

 I'm going off on a tangent!
 When I was younger I had a stronger need to make myself visible.
 Posting art online was a way to find myself, measure my power level and fish for praise (perhaps from someone I looked up to, someone with secret awesome knowledge).
 Establishing connections with interesting people and clients is also urgent early on.
-These needs remain but I feel that they have diminished with age.
+These needs remain but I feel that they have diminished over time.

 Now my art has improved, I've got pretty good contacts, and praise has lost much of its taste somehow.
 Though I still post some of my new stuff online, I think I have more... personal fun with art now so the opinions of other people doesn't matter as much.

 It's important to be able to accept critique and change, but also to be able to identify fruitless and damaging conversation before it even starts.
 My advice to current and future self is: Do not stick your mind in crazy!
 Engaging does not leave the door shut, so tune out the scratching and don't let a pack of rabid dogs purchase room in your daily consciousness.
 Rabies is contagious, you see.
-Before you know it you're running with your own pack, barking at various dangerous looking patterns on people's clothes.

 So, you're a freelancer?